bgrieco/EditLine/README.md

 # Editline
 A fork from https://www.thrysoee.dk/editline/ modified to be built with CMake

+This is a BSD distribution of a library compatible with the GNU Readline library.
+A Windows version (WinEditLine) is available at: https://github.com/bgrieco/WinEditLine

 The source comes from libedit-20210910-3.1.tar.gz

 I added a .1 patch to the release number so that is differentiated from the original